NOCSurfaceProcesses/geotrees/docs/octtree.rst

 divisions are at the longitude midpoint, the latitude midpoint, and the datetime midpoint of the boundary.

-The implementation of Octtree within this library, the ``OctTree`` class, utilises the Haversine distance as a metric for indentifying records within the queried region.
+The implementation of Octtree within this library, the ``OctTree`` class, utilises the Haversine distance as a metric for identifying records within the queried region.
 This allows the Octtree to account for the spherical geometry of the Earth.
 Boundary checks with query regions also account for the wrapping of longitude at -180, 180 degrees.

 The ``OctTree`` object is defined by a bounding box in space and time, i.e. boundaries at the western, eastern, southern, and northern edges as well as the start and end datetimes of the data that will be inserted into the ``OctTree``.
 Additionally, a capacity and maximum depth can be provided.
 If the capacity is exceeded whilst inserting records the ``OctTree`` will divide and new records will be inserted into the appropriate child ``OctTree``.
-The maxium depth is the maximum height of the ``OctTree``, if capacity is also specified then this will be overridden if the ``OctTree`` is at this depth, and the ``OctTree`` will not divide.
+The maximum depth is the maximum height of the ``OctTree``, if capacity is also specified then this will be overridden if the ``OctTree`` is at this depth, and the ``OctTree`` will not divide.